LAST REVIEWED Apr 23 2020 16 MIN READ

 This is why more and more 401(k) providers are offering an index “core” of passively-managed funds covering U.S. equities, non-U.S. equities, U.S. taxable funds, and cash.
 In 2016, 57% of Vanguard plans offered an index core covering at least these four options, up from 33% in 2007.
 A great 401(k) plan should give you access to index funds because they have lower expense ratios than those from actively-managed funds and tend to outperform actively-managed funds.

 Some financial experts suggest that employees should choose funds with annual expense ratios between 0.10% and 0.30%.
 And for good reason: this means that you could expect to pay between $10 and $30 per year for every $10,000.

 Plans that focus on low-cost index funds are able to drive down the plan cost for employees.
-For example, Human Interest provides access to low-cost index funds, including the Admiral versions of all Vanguard index funds which have annual expense ratios starting at 0.05% (that’s just $5 per year for every $10,000!), and charges employees 0.50% of account balance.
-This cost is less than half of the national average of 1.37%.
+For example, Human Interest provides access to low-cost index funds, including Vanguard index funds in the Admiral share class which have annual expense ratios starting at 0.05% (that’s just $5 per year for every $10,000!), and charges employees 0.50%2 of the account balance.
+This cost is less than half of the national average of 1.89%1.